 Pirates in days gone by used them as a beacon to stop their ships from crashing into the rocks while others associated it with mythological urban legends.
 Just a short 20-minute drive away is the domineering and majestic Mount Tahtali, of which you can catch a cable car up to the viewing platform.

 Further, towards the city center, Manavgat waterfalls have turned into a place of peace with green, landscaped tea gardens and the calming effect of water rushing down from the Taurus Mountains into the Mediterranean Sea.
-Further east, the national protected park of Koprulu canyon and river has become a mecca for whitewater rafting enthusiasts.
+Further east, the nationally protected park of Koprulu canyon and river has become a mecca for whitewater rafting enthusiasts.

 9: The Shopping and Nightlife Scenes